mbrukman/a-conceptual-overview-of-asyncio/readme.md

 A simple but thorough example showing how asyncio can offer an advantage over serial programs.
 The example doesn't rely on any asyncio operators (besides the event-loop).
-It's all non-blocking sockets & custom awaitables that help you see what's actually happening under the hood.
+It's all non-blocking sockets & custom awaitables that help you see what's actually happening under the hood and illustrate how you could do something similar.